woocommerce/qit-documentation/docs/managed-tests/plugin-check.md

 ## What the plugin check tool evaluates

-- **Core Guidelines Compliance:** Flags code patterns that violate WordPress.org plugin review guidelines.
+- **Core guidelines compliance:** Flags code patterns that violate WordPress.org plugin review guidelines.
-- **Repository Readiness:** Ensures that the extension meets baseline directory requirements, such as proper file structures and absence of known problematic patterns.
+- **Repository readiness:** Ensures that the extension meets baseline directory requirements, such as proper file structures and absence of known problematic patterns.
-- **General Code Hygiene:** May highlight deprecated functions, insecure code, or other areas of improvement, even if not strictly required by WooCommerce Marketplace standards.
+- **General code hygiene:** May highlight deprecated functions, insecure code, or other areas of improvement, even if not strictly required by WooCommerce Marketplace standards.

 ## Interpreting results